Detecting Text Formality: A Study of Text Classification Approaches: Text Classification Models

-Experiments on the multilingual XFORMAL dataset require additional multilingual word embeddings extraction and text classification models.
-For this purpose, we used two specialized models.
-Firstly, we used mBERT~\cite{devlin2018bert} that was pretrained on 104 languages with the largest Wikipedia with all BERT objectives followed with Linear layer.
-For mBERT model, we used \textsf{ bert-base-multilingual-cased}.
-After that, we experimented with the next-generation multilingual model -- XLM-R~\cite{conneau-etal-2020-unsupervised}, which outperforms mBERT on several tasks.
+Experiments on the multilingual X-FORMAL dataset require additional multilingual word embeddings extraction and text classification models.
+For this purpose, we use multilingual available analogues of afore mentioned models where all needed languages are supported.
+Firstly, we use mBERT~\cite{devlin2018bert} (and its distilled version of it as well---mDistilBERT) and mDeBERTa that was pretrained on 104 languages with the largest Wikipedia corpus (\textsf{ bert/distilbert-base-multilingual-cased} and \textsf{ mdeberta-v3-base} versions).
+Then, we experiment with multilingual version of XLNet---XLM-R \cite{conneau-etal-2020-unsupervised} (\textsf{ xlm-roberta-base}, 100 languages).
+In addition, we provide the results of multilingual encoder-decoder-based models---mT5 \cite{xue2021mt5} (\textsf{ mt5-base}, 101 languages) and mBART \cite{tang2020multilingual} (\textsf{ mbart-large-50}, 50 languages).